-12 Regulating and Monitoring Meeting
+12. Regulating and Monitoring Meeting

-The Regulating and monitoring meeting meets on a monthly basis and is chaired by the Service Manager for Fostering, Kinship Care & Private Fostering, and deputised by one of fostering team managers in the fostering service.
+The Regulating and monitoring meeting is essentially supervision of private fostering cases and occurs on a monthly basis and is chaired by the Service Manager for Fostering, Kinship Care & Private Fostering, and deputised by the team manager for post order support in the fostering service.